symverse-lab/V3/docs/pqc-and-blockchain-introduction.md

 4. The **actual byte sizes** of PQC keys and signatures
 5. Why those sizes matter for blockchain transaction and consensus design
 6. Where **Falcon / FN-DSA** fits in the standardization landscape
+7. What **NIST Security Levels** mean
+8. Why SymVerse plans to recommend **ML-DSA-87** after CADFork
-7. How these concerns connect to the SymVerse V3 documentation set
+9. How these concerns connect to the SymVerse V3 documentation set

 This is a **background primer**, not a finalized protocol specification.